hackingmaterials/pv-vision/README.md

         └── img5.png.json

 ```
-## Analyze data
-We also provide you with packages of analyzing your own data.
-The tutorials of using `PV-Vision` can be found in folder `tutorials`.
-The tutorials cover *perspective transformation*, *cell segmentation*, *model inference* and *model output analysis*.

 ## To do
 1. ~~We will upload some EL images for users to practice after we get approval from our data provider.~~ **Done**
 2. ~~We will improve the user experience of our tools.
 We will do more Object-oriented programming (OOP) in the future version.~~ **Done**
-3. We also developed algoritms of extracting cracks from solar cells.
-We will integrate the algorithms with `PV-Vision`.
+3. ~~We also developed algoritms of extracting cracks from solar cells.~~ We will integrate the algorithms with `PV-Vision`.
 4. ~~We want to predict the worst degradation amount based on the existing crack pattern.
 This will also be integrated into `PV-Vision`.~~ **Done**